 The PoLR Cost Procedures set out this mechanism by which AEMO calculates and allocates, recovers and rebates PoLR costs for liable entities under the RRO.

-Submissions in response to this Notice of First Stage of Rules Consultation should be sent by email to email@example.com, to reach AEMO by 5.00pm (Melbourne time) on 28 August 2020.
+Submissions in response to this notice of second stage of rules consultation should be sent by email to firstname.lastname@example.org to reach AEMO by 5.00pm (Melbourne time) on 9 October 2020.